 TGaz Editor: Modify the following paragraphs starting on page 120, line 8 of 11.22.6.4.5.1 as follows:

-If the ISTA and the RSTA are not associated the security context is established using the Pre-Association Security Negotiation mechanism as defined in (12.13 Pre-Association Security Negotiation, and conditions to establish the context are defined below. (#3940)
+If the ISTA and the RSTA are not associated, the security context is established using the Pre-Association Security Negotiation mechanism as defined in (12.13 Pre-Association Security Negotiation), and conditions to establish the context are defined below. (#3940)

-Prior to initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using a Format And Bandwidth field value that indicates DMG or EDMG format, see Table 9-280 (Format And Bandwidth field) (#3572), with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 1, an ISTA shall establish a security context with the RSTA. (#3940) An ISTA initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using a Format And Bandwidth field value that indicates DMG or EDMG format; see Table 9-280 (Format And Bandwidth field), with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 0 may establish a security context with the RSTA based on its operating policy setting. (#3940)

-(#3940)A Secure Fine Timing Measurement Session is established when an ISTA and an RSTA establish a security context and use it to exchange the IFTMR a Protected Fine Timing Request and the corresponding Protected Fine Timing Measurement in the Protected Fine Timing Frame Action format (see 9.6.35 (Protected Fine Timing Action Frame details)) and the negotiation completes successfully. (#TC889r3)
+A Secure Fine Timing Measurement Session is established when an ISTA and an RSTA establish a security context and use it to exchange the IFTMR, a Protected Fine Timing Measurement Request Action frame, and the corresponding IFTM, a Protected Fine Timing Measurement Action frame, in the Protected Fine Timing Frame Action format (see 9.6.35 (Protected Fine Timing Action Frame details)) and the negotiation completes successfully. (#3940) This applies to the following cases:

+• a TB Ranging (excluding Passive TB Ranging) measurement exchange,

+• a non-TB Ranging measurement exchange, or

-An ISTA shall only initiate a Fine Timing Measurement Negotiation with a Protected Dual of Fine Timing Measurement Request frame for Trigger-Based, a non-Trigger-Based, or an EDCA based ranging measurement with a Format and Bandwidth field indicating DMG or EDMG format; see Table 9-280 (Format And Bandwidth field). (#2523, #2524, #3572, #3577)
+• an EDCA based ranging measurement exchange with a Format and Bandwidth field indicating DMG or EDMG format; see 29 Table 9-280 (Format And Bandwidth field). (#2523, #2524, #3572, #3577, #3626, #3236)

+An ISTA is only allowed to initiate a Fine Timing Measurement Negotiation with a Protected Fine Timing Measurement Request Action frame in the cases listed above and not otherwise.

+If an RSTA has set the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 1, in the cases listed above, an ISTA shall establish a security context with that RSTA prior to initiating a Fine Timing Measurement Procedure Negotiation with that RSTA. (#3236)

-An RSTA shall reject a request unless the request is for Passive TB Ranging, if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the RSNXE to 1, and the ISTA has not successfully set up a security context to protect IFTMR, IFTM and LMR frames exchanged between the RSTA and the ISTA. (#3940)
+Furthermore, an RSTA shall reject a request in the cases listed above, if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the RSNXE to 1, and the ISTA has not successfully set up a security context to protect FTMR, FTM and LMR frames exchanged between the RSTA and the ISTA. (#3940, #3236)